 80% of cases are non-small cell lung cancers.
 There are 3 predominant histological types.
 Squamous cell carcinoma contributes to about 30% of all patients with lung cancer; squamous cell carcinoma is mainly a disease of the central airways.
 These tumors arise from the respiratory epithelium in the central region of the lungs most commonly in proximal bronchus.

 Adenocarcinoma is responsible for about 40% of all lung cancer patients; these are peripheral tumors.
-They arise from the mucosal glands in peripheral location in the lung.
-It is seen mostly in persons who are non smokers.
+They arise from the mucosal glands in a peripheral location in the lung.
+It is seen mostly in persons who are nonsmokers.
 Large cell cancer contributes to about 10% of all cases of lung cancer.
-They inflict the peripheral lung and are histologically varied in nature atypical cells that has focal necrosis.
+They inflict the peripheral lung and are histologically varied in nature atypical cells that have focal necrosis.

 Small cell lung cancer